Physician Assistant Preceptors

 Why precept?

 Preceptors play an integral role in the education of PA students.
-Any board-certified physician (MD/DO) or PA can precept.
+Any board-certified physician (MD/DO), PA, or NP can precept.
 The clinical instruction and mentoring you provide can encourage students to become valuable members of your provider team following graduation.

 Make a lasting impact.